HOME WISE Uranium Project > Mining & Milling > Issues > Operating mines in Asia > India >

 On December 25, 2006, the tailings pipeline carrying uranium mill tailings from the Jaduguda uranium mill to tailings dam No. 3 broke, spreading tailings into a tributary of river Subranarekha.
 JOAR along with villagers held a road blockade to protest against the spill.
 UCIL then started cleaning up the tailings spill.
 (JOAR Dec.
 26, 2006)

 On Feb.
-17, 2007, two NGOs - Friends of South Asia (FOSA) external link and Association for India's Development (AID) external link - submitted a petition to the UCIL and the Department of Atomic Energy demanding an investigation into the accident and seeking full remediation.
+17, 2007, two NGOs - Friends of South Asia (FOSA) and Association for India's Development (AID) - submitted a petition to the UCIL and the Department of Atomic Energy demanding an investigation into the accident and seeking full remediation.
 The petition was signed by hundreds of individuals from around the world.

 According to UCIL, the spill was caused from damage of the rubber lining and metal of the tailings pipeline "due to prolonged use", and comprised 6-8 tons of solids and 60 cubic metres of liquid.
 (UCIL letter April 29, 2008)